Fakhriyya/Zurich.Livewell.HackAthon/README.md

 # Zurich.Livewell.HackAthon
 Demo Data Repository For Zurich HackAthon

+# Synopsis
+2 Data sources are provided.
+The first contains daily activity tracking information, provided by 511 members over a timespan of 4 months.
+The second is provided by Kaggle that contains recipes with calorie information attached.

 # Contents

 2 files are provided for consumption.
 They are in json format.